Frequent Questions about Collaborative Learning

 Collaborative activities take up too much time.

 It is the aim of every teacher that every student leaves the classroom with a buzz of excitement about their lesson which continues on the journey home and sticks in the memory.
-Collaborative activities can be quite short, but keep the ideas going in students' heads.
+Collaborative activities can be quite short, but they keep the ideas going in students' heads.
 Many students are encouraged by this to develop their own activities in their own time or as homework.
 These can often be used in the classroom.
 The activities do take time to prepare: both in the planning and the trialling of the resources.
-We would argue that this is the most effective use of school meeting time rather than dealing with administrative matters that could be disseminated by noticeboard or newsletter.
+We would argue that this can be the most effective use of school non contact time rather than dealing with administrative matters that could be disseminated by text, email, noticeboard or newsletter.
 They are enjoyable to plan cooperatively, and once prepared can be stored and reused.
 Most of them are simply photocopied on paper or card and sometimes laminated.
 Students are often interested in helping in the preparation.
-Furthermore, activities can be shared through our network of teachers.
+Furthermore, activities can be shared and tweaked through our network of teachers.

 There is nothing to show at the end of a groupwork session.